-As a shepherd seeks out his flock when he is among his sheep that have been scattered, so will I seek out my sheep, and I will rescue them from all places where they have been scattered on a day of clouds and thick darkness.
-And I will bring them out from the peoples and gather them from the countries, and bring them into their own land. … And they shall know that I am the Lord, when I break the bars of their yoke, and deliver them from the hand of those who enslaved them.
+As a shepherd seeks out his flock on the day he is among his sheep that have been scattered, so will I seek out my sheep, and I will rescue them from all the places where they have been scattered, on a day of cloud and thick darkness. … And they shall know that I am Yahweh, when I break the bars of their yoke, and deliver them from the hand of those who enslaved them.

 Daniel 7:21f, 25, 12:1, 7:

 As I looked, this horn made war with the saints and prevailed over them, until the Ancient of Days came, and judgment was given for the saints of the Most High, and the time came when the saints possessed the kingdom. … They will be given into his hand for a time, and times, and half a time.

 And there will be a period of tribulation, such as has never been since there was a nation till that time.
 But at that time your people will be delivered, every one who is found written in the book. … And I heard the man clothed in linen, who was above the waters of the river; he raised his right hand and his left hand toward heaven and swore by him who lives forever that it would be for a time, times, and half a time, and that when the shattering of the power of the holy people had finished, all these things would be finished.

 In those days and at that time, when I reverse the captivity of Judah and Jerusalem, I will gather all the nations and bring them down to the Valley of Jehoshaphat.
 And I will enter into judgment with them there on account of my people and my heritage Israel, whom they scattered among the nations.
 They divided up my land, they cast lots for my people, and have traded a boy for a prostitute, and have sold a girl for wine to drink.